batmen-lab/BioMANIA/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/Mp32Sg?referralCode=iEkWIc)

 You'll need to fill in the `OpenAI_API_KEY` in the Variables page of the biomania-backend service.
-Then, manually enable 'Public Domain' in the Settings/Networking session for both front-end and back-end service.
+Then, manually enable `Public Domain` in the Settings/Networking session for both front-end and back-end service.
 Copy the url from back-end as `https://[copied url]` and paste it in `BACKEND_URL` in front-end Variables page.
 For front-end url, paste it to the browser to access the frontend.

 ## Project Overview